 What are the sources of revenues for the federal government?
 The largest percentage, 51%, comes from personal income taxes.
 The second largest source (35%) is the payroll tax that funds the Social Security programs.
 Corporations, though they have one of the highest corporate tax rates of any country in the world, contribute a mere 6% of the total government revenues.
 The balance, about 8%, is made up of excise, estate, and other sources.
 For the year 2019, revenues from these sources amounted to only about 78% of total government expenditures for the year .
 The additional 22% was borrowed from future taxpayers .
-Be sure to thank your sleeping child tonight for their generosity .
+(Be sure to thank your sleeping children tonight for their generosity .)

 Notice this: two of these sources of federal revenues, personal income taxes and payroll (Social Security) taxes, come to 86% of total revenues.
 For the year 2019, that percentage comes to nearly 3 TRILLION dollars .
 Does it seem fair to you that lobbyists can spend a mere $10 billion (about a third of one percent of total revenues) and get such a lopsided level of respect from those who are supposed to be YOUR congressional representatives?

 I have given this form of government a name: Canton Nation.
 It is based on an unfixed number of associations of taxpayers (called “cantons”) organized according to their values.
 Similar to political parties, each canton would publish their core values, and taxpayers would join a canton for a year based on how closely their own values correspond to those of the canton.
-In this way it is like declaring yourself a Democrat or a Republican because you substantially agree with the values of one party versus the other.
+In this way it is like registering yourself a Democrat or a Republican because you substantially agree with the values of one party versus the other.
 With cantons, the range of variation between cantons would be much greater, requiring less compromise on your part when choosing a representative.

-An astute person would then ask, “what is to prevent the cantons from being swayed by the special interests any less than members of Congress?”
+An astute person might ask, “what is to prevent the cantons from being swayed by the special interests any less than members of Congress?”
 The safeguards against this are built into the structure of cantons.
 First of all, the cantons gain their power from the number of members who choose them each year.
 This means that the cantons are all in competition with each other for members.
 If any canton fails to act according to the values of their members, they will suffer the loss of members and, as a result, power.
 Secondly, the leaders of each canton will always be aware that all eyes, internally and externally, will be on them, ready to take advantage of any misdeeds.
 Their power as canton leaders depend on how well they represent their members.
 Since they are chosen annually, not elected, there are no costly elections for the special interests to fund.
 This will greatly diminish the power of the special interests.